Palomita2222/Database_python/README.md

 To use, please follow the following steps:

-"pip install bs4" in command prompt
+"pip install mysql" in command prompt also, remove the from bs4 import BeautifulSoup, dunno how it got there :/

 go to https://dev.mysql.com/downloads/installer/ and install msql MAKE SURE IN THE INSTALATION TO INSTALL ALL REQUIREMENTS